 I love carrot muffins… and carrot cake!
 My family and I recently got into juicing and I quickly realized that there was a lot of pulp still leftover after making our juices.
 I went for a quick search online and found a few ways to use the pulp and one of them was muffins.
-These muffins came out delicious, but be warned… they are not like carrot cake!
+These muffins came out delicious!
+However, be warned… these carrot muffins are not like carrot cake!
 They have a denser texture than most muffins but have a high fiber content due to the pulp which makes them a healthy addition to breakfast time!

 Return to the Kitchen is a participant in the Amazon Affiliates Program.
 This post may contain affiliate links for which we may make a profit if a purchase is made at no additional cost to you.